vmihalache/demoBlaze-Playwright/readme.md

 - User creation
 - User login
 - User logout
 - Modal handling and alert dialogs
+- Product selection in the main view
+- Dynamic detail checks using product models (e.g., `AbstractProduct`, `ProductCartDetail`, etc.)

 ## Known Issues / TODO

 - Add more assertions in some tests (e.g., sign-up failure cases)
 - Expand coverage for invalid credentials and edge cases
+- Expand the range of products that are validated

+## Design Philosophy

+- Write stable, readable, and modular tests.
+- Use abstraction when it improves maintainability.
+- Prioritize learning and control over shortcuts.
+- AI is used as a tool, not a crutch.

 ## Notes on AI Assistance

-Some parts of the code and architecture have been assisted by AI suggestions, primarily for prototyping and debugging ideas.
+This project includes selectively used AI-assisted suggestions, primarily for debugging edge cases or prototyping.
-All final decisions, implementation, and reviews are made by the author to maintain control over quality and learning.
+All implementations and final decisions were made by the author to ensure full understanding, ownership, and quality.

 ## Contribution